jondubois/cachemere/README.md

 - `setPrepProvider`
 	- Allows you to specify an optional preprocessor provider.
 If no prep provider is set, then Cachemere will not preprocess any of your files' contents before caching them.
 	- **Parameters**
 		- `Function`: A function which takes a URL as argument and returns a preprocessor function which will be used by Cachemere to preprocess that file's content.
-To skip preprocessing for a particular URL, this function should return null.
+To skip preprocessing for a particular URL, this function should return a boolean true or false.
+		Returning false signifies that the file should be streamed directly from disk.
+Returning true will cause Cachemere to buffer the file's contents before sending it out).
 		A preprocessor function is in the form function(resourceData) - Where resourceData is an object with a url, path and content property.
 The content represent's the files content as a Buffer.
 The preprocessor function can return either a string or a Buffer.
 		The returned value will be cached as the file's preprocessed content.